rainlanguage/rain.webapp/public/_strategies/raindex/2-dynamic-spread/description.md

-The dynamic spread strategy for market-making uses time-based adjustments to maintain liquidity by narrowing spreads as market conditions stabilize, while recalculating averages and trade sizes to mitigate risks during trends.
+The dynamic spread strategy with optional fast exit for market-making uses time-based adjustments to maintain liquidity by narrowing spreads as market conditions stabilize, while recalculating averages and trade sizes to mitigate risks during trends.

+The optional fast exit means that off-trend trades are sized to immediately counter all previous on-trend trades, plus some small profit.

+The goal is that this version of dynamic spread is more defensive during drawn out trends, by aggressively resetting itself every opportunity that it has.

 <div class="video-container">
   <iframe